Yoav666s/dnd-wiki/index.markdown

     url: "/classes/rogue/mirage-dancer-2024/"
     btn_label: "Read More"
     btn_class: "btn--light-outline"
-  - image_path: /assets/images/classes/warlock/the-thing/2024/normal.jpg
+  - image_path: /assets/images/classes/rogue/academic/2024/normal.jpg
-    alt: "Thing of the Hollow Patron"
+    alt: "Academic"
-    title: "Thing of the Hollow Patron"
+    title: "Academic"
-    excerpt: "The Thing of the Hollow is not a distant cosmic will, but a living presence that coils through caverns, roots itself in mountain bones, and listens through the trembling earth."
+    excerpt: "The Academic is both an experienced rogue and an intellectual, blending wit and talent into a deadly combination.
+They learn and apply combative techniques, as well as various fields of study.
+They rely on their sharp cunning no less than their skills, and their brilliant maneuvers can turn the tide in battle."
-    url: "/classes/warlock/thing-of-the-hollow-patron/"
+    url: "/classes/rogue/academic/2024/"
     btn_label: "Read More"
     btn_class: "btn--light-outline"
 excerpt: "Nornfeld is a vast and immersive world designed for tabletop role-playing, featuring multiple campaign settings that cater to both new and veteran adventurers."